Wishez/tamplate/README.md

-# template
+# Django Template
- It's time to start.

- Later, i'm going to describe it.
+	Here i collected known to me best practice to start new project.